lbignone/galaxies_datasets/README.rst

 For more details on tensorflow_datasets check out the `documentation`_.

 Some datasets require that you first manually download data.
-Check :ref:`each dataset<Datasets>` for instructions.
+Check each dataset for instructions.

 Datasets